Local Government Management

 The Virginia Tech Center for Public Administration and Policy (CPAP), in partnership with the Virginia Local Government Management Association, offers a graduate certificate program in local government management that provides the next generation of local government managers and leaders with the tools to advance their careers and provide exceptional leadership within the communities where they work.
 The central goal of the program is to offer graduate-level training in local government management that both prepares pre-career students for capable public service at the local level and enhances the capacities of existing local government employees who aspire to be town, city, or county managers or assistant/deputy managers.
 The International City/County Management association (ICMA) has identified leadership development as one of the most important issues that local governments will face in the coming decade.

-The certificate program consists of four 3-credit hour courses, for a total of twelve hours of graduate coursework.
-Students are required to complete all four courses with a GPA of 3.0 or better in order to earn the certificate.
+The certificate program offers five 3-credit hour courses and students are required to complete four of the five courses with a GPA of 3.0 or better to earn the certificate.
 Students are exposed to a full spectrum of local government issues, service delivery options, and management tools.
 The analysis of a real life, local government case study is central to each classroom experience.
 Case studies are used within the courses to emphasize the relationship between the political and management worlds that all local government managers must understand and navigate in order to be successful.
 All courses are taught by experienced, highly qualified Virginia local government practitioners via two-way video telecasts to Virginia Tech broadcast centers, allowing the class to be taught around the state simultaneously giving more students the opportunity to participate in the program.

 Both Full time and Part time employees of Virginia local government are eligible for financial assistance through the Bob Stripling Scholarship for the Advancement of Local Government Management.
 Funds available are dependent on donor contributions and are approved on an annual basis.